Kyle Petty's No Fear Racing: Japanese version

-Kyle Petty's No Fear Racing was released in Japan as Circuit USA (サーキットＵＳＡ) by Virgin Interactive on June 30, 1995.
+Kyle Petty's No Fear Racing was released in Japan as Circuit USA (サーキットＵＳＡ) by Virgin Interactive Entertainment on June 30, 1995.
 The tracks are stripped of their realism.
 Furthermore, its graphics are much cruder than the American version: in track crossings, there are no visible bridges or elevation effects.
 This version does not feature Petty nor any No Fear branding.

 Reception

 The two sports reviewers of Electronic Gaming Monthly gave the game scores of 5 and 6 out of 10, criticizing it as having a poor frame rate and boring track designs.
-Weekly Famicom Tsūshin gave it a score of 17 out of 40.
 In contrast, GamePro gave the game a rave review, applauding the strong options, car customization, effective controls, detailed graphics, the use of the car radio to keep the player updated about the tires and fuel, and particularly the ability to create custom race tracks, saying this "adds a creative dimension that's rare in the world of racing games".

 Next Generation reviewed the SNES version of the game, rating it two stars out of five, and stated that "after about three races, this game is old fast.
 A more truthful title would have been Kyle Petty's No Variety Racing".